jborjon/jborjon.github.io/notes/about-page-notes.md

 Few things give me more satisfaction---that deep, soul-enlarging gratification---than writing a well-researched, airtight piece, ready to influence the reader's life in some way.
 Life is good when I get to write.

 In English.
 Or Spanish.
 They're both the same.

+## More About Me

+Myers-Briggs says I'm an INFJ, the rarest personality type.
+That makes sense: I'm a full-time introvert with polished social skills and an intuition about what's in other people's minds.

+I also have perfect pitch---but don't ask me to play any instruments.

 ## Let's Connect